 The Donald Fountain, pictured here, was gifted in 1908 by the family of George Donald, the first mayor of Hamilton.
 The memorial fountain recognises the contributions of George Donald to the social and political life of the community.

-In 1861, the citizens of Borehole began raising money for a Mechanics’ Institute to be built.19 A new building was constructed in 1888 next to the original timber institute.
+In 1861, the citizens of Borehole began raising money for a Mechanics Institute to be built.19 Mechanics' Institutes were important centres in early NSW towns that aimed at providing an education to working class people.
+Designed by prolific Newcastle architect F B Menkens, a new building was constructed in 1888 next to the original timber institute.
 The opening was a grand occasion, with the Premier of NSW, Sir Henry Parkes, delivering the opening address.20

 In 1891, the original timber institute was demolished to extend the new hall into an even more grand-looking structure.
 The Newcastle Morning Herald called it “the finest structure of the kind in the colony”.21 The building’s verandahs were later closed in, but have in part been restored.